 See Related: Best Places to Visit in Minnesota

-Superior Hiking Place is Two Harbors’ most extensive hiking trail.
+Superior Hiking Trail is Two Harbors’ most extensive hiking trail and one of the best hiking trails in the United States.
 It totals over 200 miles of paved trails, starting from Duluth, and traversing Canada’s border.

 - The trail is home to multiple species of trees.
 Pine, Aspen, Birch, Cedar, and Fir are among the most vastly present tree species that you can find.
 It’s not common for so many floral species to populate the same area, so take it in while you can.